Get Building

 Building Permits in Nova Scotia

-• Building Permit This is the most common one.
-Required for any new home construction, addition, structural renovation, or change to electrical, plumbing, or HVAC systems.
-A building official reviews your plans against the Nova Scotia Building Code before any work can start.
+• Building Permit If you are building a new home, adding square footage, making structural changes, or updating electrical, plumbing, or HVAC systems, this is your starting point.
+A building official reviews your plans against the Nova Scotia Building Code before any work can begin.

-When do
+When Do

-You Need a Permit in Nova Scotia
+You Need a Permit in Nova Scotia?

 New home construction or additions

-Decks over 24 inches above grade
+Decks built more than 24 inches above grade

-Finished basements with new walls or plumbing
+Basement finishing involving new walls or plumbing

 Understanding THE